fissoreg/ma-wizard/README.md

 ## Custom components
 If the standard components don't fit your needs, you can easily define fancy custom components that are automatically managed by `maWizard`.
 To let `maWizard` be aware of the existence of your custom component, just add the boolean attribute `data-ma-wizard-control` to it.
 Then to link the component to a certain schema field, use the attribute `data-schemafield="fieldName"`.
 The value stored in the data context by `maWizard` is read from the `value` attribute of the HTML component.

 Sometimes you want a greater control over your custom components and you don't want `maWizard` to automatically manage them.
-In such a case, you can take complete control and use the `maWizard` API (see the "Custom component definition and manual management" section).
+In such a case, you can take complete control and use the `maWizard` API (see the **_Custom component definition and manual management_** section).

 ## maWizard Helpers
 A set of reactive helpers to use with custom components.

 #### maWizardGetFieldValue(field)
+Reactively gets the value of `field`.

+#### maWizardGetFieldLabel(field)
-Reactively gets the value of the specified schema field.
+Reactively gets the label of `field` as specified in the schema definition.

 #### maWizardFieldValidity(field)
 If the field is invalid, returns `"has-error"` (this is the Bootstrap3 class attached to the standard components when the corresponding field value is invalid).
 Returns the empty string otherwise.